nataliaconde/nataliaconde/README.md

 <br><br>

-> A garden is always a series of losses set against a few triumphs, like life itself. <br>
+> How we spend our days is, of course, how we spend our lives. <br>
-> 📖 May Sarton
+> 📖 Annie Dillard

 Last update <b>Sunday, September 19, 2021</b>.